mxcl/Path.swift/README.md

 # Support mxcl

 Hi, I’m Max Howell and I have written a lot of open source software, and probably you already use some of it (Homebrew anyone?).
-Please help me so I can continue to make tools and software you need and love.
-I appreciate it x.
+I work full-time on open source and it’s hard; currently I earn *less* than minimum wage.
+Please help me continue my work, I appreciate it x

 <a href="https://www.patreon.com/mxcl">
 	<img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">